-Use the Hero Service
+Use the hero service

-We're ready to use the
+You're ready to use the

-HeroService in other components starting with our
+HeroService in other components, starting with

 How should the

-We could create a new instance of the
+You could create a new instance of the

 new like this:

-Our component has to know how to create a
+- The component has to know how to create a

 HeroService.
-If we ever change the
+If you change the

-AppComponentinto a specific implementation of the
+AppComponentlocked into a specific implementation of the

 Here are the property and the constructor: